Fill your College Details

 Step 3: Calculating Average Waiting Time

-Average waiting time is the sum of waiting times divided by the number of processes:
+The average waiting time is the sum of the individual waiting times divided by the number of processes:

 Average waiting time=6+10+5+94=304=7.5 units

-Considering the quantum time to be 2ms, each process is executed for a maximum of 2ms.
-If it is not completed, it is sent to the back of the queue for its next turn.
+If we assume the quantum time to be 2ms, that means that each process has 2ms maximum to execute.
+If the process is not done after 2ms, it simply goes to the back of the queue for their next turn.

 Initial State: